anyaevostinar/anyaevostinar.github.io/classes/257-f23/project-2-individual.md

   * The Flask app code is very clear, potentially using helper functions to ensure that Flask-specific functions are at a single layer of abstraction
   * There is barely any duplicated code
   * The docstrings are thorough and clear

+## Addendums

+* Your Flask app should be named `app.py` and be placed in the TOP-LEVEL directory, i.e. **NOT** in `ProductionCode` (the various imports just won't work correctly if it is in `ProductionCode` unfortunately)
+* Do not specify the port when running the app, it doesn't work the same on different operating systems and so can mess up the grading.
+I.e., when you run your app, it should be just `app.run()` without any arguments
+* Your tests (if you include them) will be placed in the `Tests` folder, so be sure to write them assuming that